whitecube/laravel-prices/README.md

 ## Configuration

-You can publish the config file by running this command :
+You can publish the config file by running this command:

 ```shell
 php artisan vendor:publish --tag=prices-config